-In connection with the issuance from time to time of Connecticut Avenue Securities, we engage third party diligence providers to undertake certain limited loan review procedures with respect to various aspects of mortgage loans we acquire in specified calendar quarters or month.
-A very limited number of mortgage loans (999 by loan count) were included in the diligence sample for the second calendar quarter 2017 review.
-The 999 loans in the second calendar quarter 2017 review diligence sample were selected from a broader population of 4,517 loans (all of which met the Preliminary Eligibility Criteria); of those 999 loans, 40 are in the Reference Pool.
-A limited number of mortgage loans (999 by loan count) were included in the diligence sample for the third calendar quarter 2017 review.
-The 999 loans in the third calendar quarter 2017 review diligence sample were selected from a broader population of 4,473 loans (all of which met the Preliminary Eligibility Criteria); of those 999 loans, 294 are in the Reference Pool.
-A very limited number of mortgage loans (333 by loan count) were included in the diligence sample for the October 2017 review.
-The 333 loans in the October 2017 review diligence sample were selected from a broader population of 1,537 loans (all of which met the Preliminary Eligibility Criteria); of those 333 loans, 16 are in the Reference Pool.
+In connection with the issuance from time to time of Connecticut Avenue Securities, we engage third party diligence providers to undertake certain limited loan review procedures with respect to various aspects of mortgage loans we acquire in specified calendar quarters.
+A very limited number of mortgage loans (999 by loan count) were included in the diligence sample for the third calendar quarter 2017 review.
+The 999 loans in the third calendar quarter 2017 review diligence sample were selected from a broader population of 4,473 loans (all of which met the Preliminary Eligibility Criteria); of those 999 loans, 135 are in the Reference Pool.
+A very limited number of mortgage loans (999 by loan count) were included in the diligence sample for the fourth calendar quarter 2017 review.
+The 999 loans in the fourth calendar quarter 2017 review diligence sample were selected from a broader population of 4,565 loans (all of which met the Preliminary Eligibility Criteria); of those 999 loans, 234 are in the Reference Pool.
 The diligence providers undertook no additional loan review procedures for the remaining Reference Obligations.
-The 999 loans for each of the second and third calendar quarter and 333 loans for October 2017 were selected by the applicable diligence provider on a random basis rather than on a targeted basis.
-As a result, the 999 loan random samples and 333 loan random sample may be of more limited use than a targeted sample for identifying errors with respect to loans that may have a higher propensity for default.
-Had the 999 loan samples and the 333 loan sample been selected on a targeted basis, the results may have been different and potentially may have had a higher error rate than the error rate found by us in our quality control process.
+The 999 loans for each such calendar quarter were selected by the applicable diligence provider on a random basis rather than on a targeted basis.
+As a result, the 999 loan random sample may be of more limited use than a targeted sample for identifying errors with respect to loans that may have a higher propensity for default.
+Had the 999 loan sample been selected on a targeted basis, the results may have been different and potentially may have had a higher error rate than the error rate found by us in our quality control process.
 The review was performed on a statistical sample selected from a subset of the Reference Obligations that did not include all of the Reference Obligations included in the Reference Pool.
 As a result the Reference Obligations that were not included in the review may have characteristics that were not discovered, noted or analyzed as part of a diligence provider's review that could, nonetheless, result in those Reference Obligations experiencing Credit Events or Modification Events in the future.
 Investors are encouraged to make their own determination as to value of the due diligence undertaken by a diligence provider, the extent to which the characteristics of the Reference Pool can be extrapolated from the error and defect rate and the extent to which investors believe that errors and defects found during the various loan reviews described herein may indicate an increased likelihood of Credit Events or Modification Events and an increased likelihood of principal write-downs and/or interest reductions on the Notes.